-In line with this year’s NAIDOC Week theme – ‘Because of Her, We Can!’ – the University had secretly filmed family members, friends, colleagues and students of each honoree outlining how these women had paved the way and changed outcomes for the next generation.
+In line with this year’s NAIDOC Week theme – ‘Because of Her, We Can!’ – the University had secretly filmed family members, friends, colleagues and students of each honouree. outlining how these women had paved the way and changed outcomes for the next generation.

 After surprising the women by showing the moving and tearful tributes at the morning tea, the event MC, Bond’s Indigenous Cultural Support Officer, Narelle Urquhart, was surprised herself when an unexpected final video featured a series of students sharing how Narelle had changed their lives.